The government has announced a new roadmap for the Employment Rights Bill, revealing that changes could start to happen from this year up until 2027.

 Unfair dismissal

-Employees will now be able to claim unfair dismissal from their first day of employment in a business.
+Employees will now be able to claim unfair dismissal from their first day of employment in a business from 2027.
 Employees are currently only able to claim unfair dismissal after two years working at a company.

 However, workers will now be subject to a longer probation period.
 During this period, employers are able to dismiss staff more easily while having more time to assess their suitability for a role.
 So far, the government has a preference for the probation period to last nine months.